SSHcom/privx-on-aws/README.md

 ### Requirements

 1. We are using [AWS CDK](https://github.com/aws/aws-cdk) and [TypeScript](https://github.com/microsoft/typescript) to code PrivX infrastructure components.
-You have to configure your environment with [node and npm](https://nodejs.org/en/download/) version 10.x or later.
+You have to configure your environment with [node and npm](https://nodejs.org/en/download/) version 10.x or later and install required components.

 ```bash
 ## with brew on MacOS